aussedatlo/aussedatlo-notes/posts/10-adguard-home-in-docker.md

 - `853` for [DNS-over-TLS](https://github.com/AdguardTeam/Adguardhome/wiki/Encryption)
 - `5443` for a [DNSCrypt](https://github.com/AdguardTeam/Adguardhome/wiki/DNSCrypt) server

-For this example we will only use the basic DNS server and will select port `3000` for admin interface only instead of the default port `80`.
+In this example, we will exclusively utilize the **basic DNS server**.
+We will also maintaining port `3000` for the admin interface.
+This choice helps **prevent conflicts** with other services, such as reverse-proxy or web-server services, that commonly utilize port `80`.

 ```yml
 version: "2"